-Michal Bauer, Christopher Blattman, Julie Chytilová, Joseph Henrich, Edward Miguel, and Tamar Mitts arfare leaves terrible legacies, from raw physical destruction to shattered lives and families.
-International development researchers and policymakers sometimes describe war as "development in reverse" (for example, Collier et al. 2003), causing persistent adverse effects on all factors relevant for development: physical, human, and social capital.
-Yet a long history of scholarship from diverse disciplines offers a different perspective on one of the legacies of war.
-Historians and anthropologists have noted how, in some instances, war fostered societal transitions from chiefdoms to states and further strengthened existing states (Carneiro 1970; Flannery and Marcus 2003; Tilly 1985; Choi and Bowles 2007;
+Warfare leaves terrible legacies, from raw physical destruction to shattered lives and families.
+Many international development researchers and policymakers describe war as "development in reverse" (Collier et al. 2003), having persistent adverse effects on all factors relevant for development: physical, human, and social capital.
+Yet a long history of scholarship from diverse disciplines offers a different perspective on the legacies of war.
+Historians and anthropologists have noted how, in some instances, war fostered societal transitions from chiefdoms to states and further strengthened existing states (Carneiro 1970; Flannery and Marcus 2003; Tilly 1985; Choi and Bowles 2007; Morris 2014; Diamond 1999).
+Meanwhile, both economists and evolutionary biologists, in examining the long-run processes of institution building, have also argued that war has spurred the emergence of more complex forms of social organization, potentially by altering people's psychology (Bowles 2008; Turchin 2015).